mflorence99/el-3270/README.md

 # EL-3270

 EL-3270 is an [IBM 3270](https://en.wikipedia.org/wiki/IBM_3270) terminal emulator for the modern age.
-Why in earth is one needed, almost 50 years after the devices were first introduced in 1971?
+Why on earth is one needed, almost 50 years after the devices were first introduced in 1971?
 Of course, there is no need at all, I just did this for fun, as a voyage through computer archaeology.
 I don't expect anyone will ever use it as an actual emulator but I hope it showcases some programming techniques of current interest and illustrates how these historically important devices worked.

 > EL-3270 is substantially complete, only missing support for the `PT` order.
 It is in minor flux until then.